DoD Civilian Commissary Shopping — What the 2026 Pilot Means for You

 16. Joint Base Pearl Harbor-Hickam, Hawaii

-Beyond the continental U.S., the pilot also includes commissary locations in Guam (Andersen Air Force Base and Naval Base Guam) and Puerto Rico (Fort Buchanan).
-These were included specifically because the cost-of-living impact for federal civilian workers in those locations is significant — grocery prices in both territories run considerably higher than the continental average.
+Beyond the continental U.S., the pilot also covers commissary locations in Guam — Andersen Air Force Base and Naval Base Guam — and Puerto Rico at Fort Buchanan.
+Those locations were included deliberately.
+Grocery prices in both territories run considerably higher than the continental average, and the cost-of-living impact for federal civilian workers stationed there is significant enough that the benefit actually moves the needle.

-To confirm current hours, exact store addresses, and any installation-specific access requirements, use the official DeCA Store Locator at commissaries.com/stores/commissary-locations.
-Store hours vary — some commissaries are closed on Mondays and Tuesdays, which trips people up — and installation access procedures (gate hours, visitor control requirements) differ from base to base.
+To confirm current hours, exact addresses, and any installation-specific access requirements, use the official DeCA Store Locator at commissaries.com/stores/commissary-locations.
+Store hours vary — some commissaries are closed Mondays and Tuesdays, which trips people up constantly — and gate hours plus visitor control requirements differ from base to base.

 If your installation isn’t on this list, the pilot genuinely does not apply to you yet.
-Don’t try to shop at a non-participating commissary and hope it works out.
-The eligibility check is systematic, and you’ll be turned away at the checkout if your shopping location isn’t part of the program.
+Don’t drive on post, load up a cart, and hope it works out at checkout.
+The eligibility check is systematic — you’ll be turned away if your location isn’t part of the program, and that’s an awkward conversation nobody wants to have with a full cart of groceries in tow.

 The bottom line — if you’re a current DoD civilian working near one of these 16 installations, this benefit is real, it’s active, and it can put meaningful money back in your pocket on weekly grocery runs.
 Show up with a valid DoD ID, leave the cigarettes off your list, and plan to actually walk the aisles.
 The savings are there.